-St. Jude Children's Research Hospital benefiting entry - the 61st position will be auctioned to the single highest bidder when all 60 positions in the tournament are filled.
-100% of the winning bid will be donated to St. Jude.
-The Gulf Coast Triple Crown Last Chance Qualifier allows the top ten teams as posted on the Gulf Coast Triple Crown website following the conclusion of the Emerald Coast Blue Marlin Classic to be eligible for registration in the BMGC Tournament above and beyond the 60 boat limit.
+Exception to the 85 boat limit: The Gulf Coast Triple Crown Last Chance Qualifier allows the top five teams as posted on the Gulf Coast Triple Crown website following the conclusion of the Emerald Coast Blue Marlin Classic to be eligible for registration in the BMGC Tournament above and beyond the 85 boat limit.

 Optional Cash Awards will pay out 50/30/20 unless only two eligible fish are weighed then the cash awards for third place will be split 60/40 between 1st and 2nd place.

 A team member must check in with tournament headquarters prior to 5pm, Wednesday, July 11th, 2018.
 All participants and anglers must be registered prior to departure.

 Boats docked at the Wharf Marina may depart behind the tournament pace boats (VHF 72) at 11:01 am Thursday, July 12th.
 Boats docked elsewhere in Orange Beach may depart through Mobile or Perdido Pass after the pace boats and Tournament fleet.
 All tournament boats must depart through either Mobile or Perdido Pass behind the pace boats.
 Fishing is allowed from time of departure until return on Saturday, July 14th.